srowhani/mmlind.github.io/_posts/2017-03-05-Linear_Regression.md

 that when given a value for $x$ outputs or predicts the desired target variable $y$.
 We call this a __model__.
 We're modeling the relationship between $x$ and $y$ or, more specifically, the dependency of $y$ on $x$.

-The dependency of $y$ on $x$ is learned from the dataset which includes many _training examples_, where each training examples includes a set of explanatory variables $x$ and the respective "to-be-predicted" target variable $y$.
+This dependency is learned from the dataset which includes many _training examples_, where each training examples includes a set of explanatory variables $x$ and the respective "to-be-predicted" target variable $y$.

-Because the computer is learning the dependency based on the correct examples provided in the dataset, this type of learning is called __supervised learning__ because by providing correct examples of $y$ we're _supervising_ the learning algorithm.
+Since the computer is learning the dependency based on the correct examples provided in the dataset, this type of learning is called __supervised learning__.
+By providing correct examples of $y$ we're _supervising_ the learning algorithm.

 ### Types of Linear Regression

 Depending on the number of independent or explanatory variables $x$, we distinguish between the following types of linear regression:

-- If there is only a single variable $x$, we call the model a __uni-variate__ linear regression
+- If there is only a __single variable__ $x$, we call the model a __uni-variate__ linear regression
-- If there are multiple $x$ variables, we call the model a __multi-variate__ linear regression
+- If there are __multiple variables__ $x$, we call the model a __multi-variate__ linear regression
-- If the $x$ variables include exponentials, we call the model a __polynomial__ linear regression
+- If the independent variables include __exponentials__, we call the model a __polynomial__ linear regression.

 The underlying math and method are the same for all three.